-The evolution of DNA sequencing technology has brought more attention to how the readout from functional genomic assays, such as those for gene expression and DNA binding, differ between individuals.
-Moreover, it is now possible to study expression and DNA binding differences between pairs of sequence alleles on the maternally- and paternally-derived chromosomes within an individual, phenomena known as allele-specific expression (ASE) and allele specific binding (ASB).
+With the evolution of DNA sequencing technology, it is now possible to study expression and DNA binding differences between pairs of sequence alleles on the maternally- and paternally-derived chromosomes within an individual, phenomena known as allele-specific expression (ASE) and allele specific binding (ASB).

 Rozowsky J. et al. AlleleSeq: analysis of allele-specific expression and binding in a network framework.
 Mol Syst Biol.
 2011.